rugbyprof/2143-ObjectOrientedProgramming/Assignments/03-Program_1/README.md

 ## Program Overview

 - There is plenty of code examples in this folder.
 I tried to organize what I thought was a good approach into [starter.py](./starter.py).
 - The [starter.py](./starter.py) doesn't need an ascii file to print cards, but then again, the cards aren't that amazing.
 However, the point is to implement a game!
 So you can print cards whichever way you like, as long as it's not totally text based.
+(BTW: Text based is something like: KS = King of spades.
+9H = Nine of hearts, etc.)
 - The classes provided are:
     - ***`Card`***
     - ***`Deck`***